Proposals for the 2024-25 academic year will be accepted through February 15, 2024. The application portal will be available in January 2024.

-The Faculty Development Office in the Center for Teaching and Learning annually funds an award of up to $5,000 for a project that supports innovations in teaching.
+The Center for Teaching and Learning annually funds an award of up to $5,000 for a project that will develop, implement, and assess a teaching innovation.
 Successful projects must meet two primary goals.
 First, this is a program-level grant.
 As such, the grant can only be awarded to a department/program or to a cross-disciplinary collaboration.
 The grant is not awarded to individuals or for course-level work.
 Second, the grant is for a teaching innovation.
-Even though the innovation might be deployed at the course-level, it – and not the course – should be at the center of your project.
+Even though the innovation might be deployed at the course-level, it– and not the course – should be at the center of your project.
 The ideal project would be transferable across programs and to a broader segment of the institution.

-Submit your application by completing the application form below (available beginning December 1, 2017).
+Submit your proposal by completing the application form below.
 You will be asked to upload several documents, which are described below.

 - Project Title